UNI makes road statement over Bradley

 That was the challenge Northern Iowa’s basketball team faced during Saturday night’s nationally televised showdown at Bradley.

-Seemingly every time an enthusiastic Carver Arena crowd rose to its feet, UNI came up with the plays to sit them down during an impressive 86-71 road victory.
+Seemingly every time an enthusiastic Carver Arena crowd of 6,774 rose to its feet and Bradley pulled within striking distance, UNI came up with the plays to return them to their seats during the second half of an 86-71 road victory.

+“We didn’t make the momentum-changing plays and they (UNI) did,” Bradley coach Brian Wardle said.
+“The crowd was great, but we could never get them rocking and take that lead in the second half and really get the home court advantage going.”

+AJ Green led UNI (16-2, 5-1 Missouri Valley Conference) with 25 points on 7-for-15 shooting.
+Green made all eight of his shots at the free throw line where he’s made all 32 during league play.

+“What I liked the most was our guys just stayed with it,” UNI coach Ben Jacobson said.
+“No matter what was happening throughout the course of the game, they just stayed with it on both ends.
+Offensively we were pretty consistent all night and answered when we had to answer.”

-That production was needed to counter a determined effort from Bradley’s Danya Kingsby.
-The LSU transfer scored his team’s first all points and finished with 28 points – 15 above his previous career high.
+UNI’s offensive production was needed to counter an explosive effort off the dribble from Bradley guard Danya Kingsby.
+The LSU transfer scored his team’s first 11 points and finished with 28 points – 15 above his previous career high.

+Beyond Kingsby, Bradley’s Darrell Brown added 18 points, but Nate Kennell – who entered the game shooting 47% from distance – was held to four points without a 3-pointer.

+“We guarded the ball a little bit better in the second half,” Jacobson said.
+“I thought in the first half they kept turning the corner, getting to the rim and were able to lay the ball in.
+Those are such high percentage shots and they take a toll on your defense.”

 UNI outscored Bradley 19-4 over an 8-minute, 30-second stretch to take an 11-point first half lead.
-The Braves (13-6, 4-2) rallied with a 10-1 run out of a timeout and eventually drew even on a Darrell Brown 3-pointer from the top of the key with 20 seconds left.
+The Braves (13-6, 4-2) rallied with a 10-1 run out of a timeout and eventually drew even on a Darrell Brown 3-pointer from the top of the key with 20 seconds left in the first stanza.
 Green drew a foul on the ensuing possession to give UNI a 38-36 halftime lead.

+“That’s a senior making a big play on a night when he didn’t have everything going his way,” Jacobson said of Brown, who played through early foul trouble and wasn’t able to truly find a rhythm.
+“He just stayed with it.”

-Phyfe later entered the game with four fouls and scored to trigger a 9-0 run featuring a Spencer Haldeman 3-pointer as UNI extended its lead to 71-59 and pulled away.
+Phyfe then entered the game with 5:34 remaining and four fouls and immediately scored to trigger a 9-0 run featuring a Spencer Haldeman 3-pointer as UNI pulled away with a 71-59 lead.

 2019-20 UNI men's basketball coverage